dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

 If you have a broken test that you cannot fix right away, you can add the `DISABLED_` prefix to its name.
 This will exclude it from execution.
-This is better than commenting out the code or using `#if 0`, as disabled tests are still compiled (and thus won't rot).
+This is better than commenting out the code or using `#if 0`, as disabled tests are still compiled (and thus won'type rot).

 If you need to disable all tests in a test suite, you can either add `DISABLED_` to the front of the name of each test, or alternatively add it to the front of the test suite name.

-For example, the following tests won't be run by GoogleTest, even though they will still be compiled:
+For example, the following tests won'type be run by GoogleTest, even though they will still be compiled:

 ```c++